fatman2021/goof/README.md

     RTS
 "

-;; test compiling an anonymous colon word with the two above code words (compile-word '(drop swap + exit))
+;; test compiling an anonymous colon word with the above defined code words (compile-word '(drop swap + exit))
 "    ; inlining DROP
     ADDQ #2, A6
-    JSR code1050 ; call to SWAP
+    JSR code1050 ; call to SWAP (defined elsewhere)
     ; inlining +
     ADD.W (A6)+, (A6)
     RTS